 This process is repeated at 50 to 200 different positions around the patient to complete the treatment.
 At various intervals, the robot stops and additional X-ray images are obtained, thereby allowing the CyberKnife to track and compensate for small amounts of patient movement.

-The entire process is painless, and it typically takes between 30 to 60 minutes to deliver all radiation beams for cranial treatments.
-Most typically a patient can go home immediately upon completion and return to normal activities.
-If the treatment prescription is for staged (fractionated) radiosurgery, the patient will return on a separate visit and repeat the above process for treatment delivery.
+The entire process is painless, and it usually takes between 30 to 60 minutes to deliver all radiation beams for cranial treatments.
+Treatments delivered to the rest of the body take between one to two hours.
+Depending on the diagnosis and treatment prescription, the patient may come in for treatment between one to five days.
+Most typically a patient can go home immediately upon treatment completion and return to normal activities.